About the Director’s Foundation Certificate

 Week 4: Directing the Shoot

-It is the director’s job to oversee the production on set or location.
+It is the director’s job to oversee the production on set and on location.
 Using professional camera, lighting and sound equipment this class will involve shooting with a plan to having enough material to then produce and edit for the final class.

 • Shot lists and scheduling